godotengine/godot-docs/classes/class_multimesh.rst

 Sets custom data for a specific instance.
 Although :ref:`Color<class_Color>` is used, it is just a container for 4 floating point numbers.

 For the custom data to be used, ensure that :ref:`use_custom_data<class_MultiMesh_property_use_custom_data>` is ``true``.

+This custom instance data has to be manually accessed in your custom shader using ``INSTANCE_CUSTOM``.

 ----